AFishingAddiction/AFishingAddiction.github.io/_knots/arbor-knot.md

 is_inline_ads_enabled: false
 author: dan
 layout: post
-excerpt: "Spooling your fishing line has never been easier!
-Learn to tie the versatile arbor knot and use it on your spinning, baitcasting, or fly fishing reels.
-This easy knot is perfect for amateur anglers of all levels and works with any type of fishing line."
+excerpt: Learn to tie the versatile and easy arbor knot and use it on your spinning, baitcasting, or fly fishing reels with any type of fishing line.
 tags:
   - knots
   - tips